 NSC Core Team: The NSC Core Team consists of those involved with the functioning of the NSC; staff who will be in the NSC on a daily basis, the administrator, Resource Teacher and the Professional.
-The members of the NSC Core Team meet regularly to plan and evaluate the interventions for students.
+The members of the NSC Core Team meet regularly to evaluate and plan the interventions for students.